 For detailed information on our grantees, check out our annual report.

 The Healthcare Foundation’s legacy of supporting health access in our community began in the late 1990s with fundraising to save Healdsburg District Hospital (HDH) from closing its doors.
-In subsequent years, we provided grants to our local clinics to support uninsured and underinsured residents in our area, and raised funds to expand the HDH Emergency Department, CT radiology suite, Certified Stroke Center, and a new MRI.
+In subsequent years, we provided grants to our local safety net clinics to support uninsured and underinsured residents in our area, and raised funds to expand the HDH Emergency Department, CT radiology suite, Certified Stroke Center, and a new MRI.

 Mental Health Resilience in Schools